openpgpjs/web-stream-tools/README.md

 stream.passiveClone(input); // Also returns a copy of the stream, but doesn't return data immediately when you read from it, only returns data when you read from the original stream.
 This is meant for respecting backpressure.
 ```

-Note: these three functions do not work well with Node streams.
-Please convert Node streams to Web streams with `stream.nodeToWeb` first before using them.